coderefinery/train-the-trainer/content/future.md

 ### This workshop
 - Was it a useful format and useful content?
 Please give us feedback.
 - Should we collaborate on HPC Carpentry workshops?
-- Who will end up teaching HPC Carpenetry?
+- Who will end up teaching HPC Carpentry?
 What do you need from us/somebody as support?

 ### Nordic-RSE
 - [Nordic-RSE Get together online event, Nov 30 - Dec 2, 2020](https://nordic-rse.org/events/2020-online-get-together/)